C1nnam0n-dev/Digital-Services-Trade-Analysis/README.md

 # Digital-Services-Trade-Analysis
-This project analyzes digital service export trends across five countries: Argentina, United Kingdom, South Africa, Germany and United States of America between 2016 and 2023.
+This project examines changes in digital services exports from 2016 to 2023 across five countries: Argentina, United Kingdom, South Africa, Germany and United States of America.
 It compares export performance before and after the COVID-19 pandemic, highlighting both the temporary slowdown around 2020 and the recovery that followed.
 The analysis also contrasts developed and developing economies, showing clear differences in export scale and growth patterns.

 # Findings: